Vietnam.vn - Nền tảng quảng bá Việt Nam

 Calming the protests

-“The proposal to limit the use of pesticides has become a symbol of polarization.
+“The proposal to restrict the use of pesticides has become a symbol of polarization.
 To move forward, more dialogue and a different approach are needed,” Commission President Ursula von der Leyen told the European Parliament (EP) in Strasbourg, France on February 6.

 European Commission (EC) President Ursula von der Leyen speaks at the European Parliament in Strasbourg, eastern France, February 6, 2024.
 Photo: Le Monde

-Many politicians, especially on the right, have welcomed the impact of the protests.
+Many politicians, especially those on the right, have welcomed the impact of the protests.
 For example, Italy’s right-wing Transport Minister Matteo Salvini said: “Farmers with tractors are forcing Europe to withdraw from the nonsense imposed by multinationals and the left.”

 Farmers gather outside the European Parliament building to protest, in Strasbourg, eastern France, February 6, 2024.
 Photo: Globe and Mail